-Medi-Cal SCFHP DualConnect Medi-Cal Rx has a formulary called the Contract Drug List (CDL).
-For more information, visit Medi-Cal's website.
-The SCFHP SCFHP DualConnect List of Covered Drugs is updated monthly and can be viewed by visiting the Pharmacy page on SCFHP's website.
+Medi-Cal SCFHP DualConnect Medi-Cal Rx has a covered drug list called the Contract Drugs List (CDL).
+For more information, visit Medi-Cal Rx's website .
+The SCFHP DualConnect List of Covered Drugs (Formulary) is updated monthly and can be viewed by visiting the Pharmacy page on SCFHP's website.
+The DualConnect List of Covered Drugs includes prescription drugs and non-drug products and items.
+Other drugs, such as some over-the- counter (OTC) medications and certain vitamins, may be covered by Medi-Cal Rx.
+For more information, visit Medi-Cal Rx's website .